drexpp/Adversarial-examples-One-pixel-attack/README.md

     - [Training data (1.01 GB)](https://mega.nz/#!u9tyBCZD!Z8a8BHeyxHPQbbDTy_yltg09I0n23nfE4yZ7TQZFdyw)
     - [Test data (666.1 MB)](https://mega.nz/#!2hlmHKBB!tCOMT3f2IGdGb0SraHn7IszUZ6zrevL9dI6A0cl79gE)
 - Execute **requirements.txt** as `pip install -r requirements.txt`
+- Install protobuf version 3.6.0 by hand since tensorflow requirest protobuf version 3.7.1 and won't let install protobuff==3.6.0 from **requirements.txt**, but newer versions don't work properly with NVIDIA GPUs at least my computer configuration.
+This is not critical but it will probably return an error inside the first notebook box which checks for CPU/GPUs.

+  `pip install protobuf==3.6.0`
 - Launch jupyter `jupyter notebook` or `jupyter notebook Traffic-signals-cnn.ipynb`

 ### Downloading images and training a new